Carolyn Halpert Artist-in-Residence Program

-In our ongoing mission to nurture new work, every season we select two emerging playwrights for a year-long residency with Abingdon.
-Each artist receives free rehearsal and office space, supplies, access to printing, mentorship, dramaturgical support, and a modest stipend to develop a new play from scratch.
-The residency culminates in a work-in-progress showing at the end of the season for the general public.
+In our ongoing mission to nurture new work, every season we select two artists for a year-long residency with Abingdon.
+Each artist receives free rehearsal and office space, supplies, access to printing, mentorship, and a modest stipend to work on their craft.

 2017 – 2018 Artists in Residence